eo33/ecommerce-app/README.md

 ### User stories:

+1. As a customer, I want to be able to see the thank you page when my orders go through.
 1. As a customer, I want to be able to access the order status page.
 1. As a customer, I want to be able to view my order status, such as: pending, shipping, arrived.

 #### Tasks:

+1. Task: Display a 'thank you' page to show that the orders go through.
 1. Task: Implement a user-friendly that allows customers to access the current status of the order.
 1. Task: Implement a functionality that allows user to see the order status of their orders.